OptiMind: Teaching LLMs to Think Like Optimization Experts: Appendix

 \subsubsection{Out-of-Scope Problems}

-Finally, we also observe a small number of non-linear problems.
+Finally, we also observe a small fraction of non-linear problems.
 For instance, OptMATH contains certain second-order cone programming and quadratically constrained programming problems.
-Since our focus in this work is on (mixed integer) linear optimization, we manually omit these non-linear instances from the benchmarks.
-We also find that the available training datasets contain no comparable nonlinear training data, so including such instances would create a train–test mismatch.
+We deliberately omit these non-linear instances from the benchmarks for the following reasons:

+First, all second-order test problems in the benchmark are essentially copies of the same synthetic template (see the example below).
+In addition, these instances suffer from severe missing-data issues: many problem statements mention, for example, the OptMATH problems with index 142, 148, 150 and 154 mentioned “12 linear constraints” but only specify parameter values for one or two constraints, so the problems are incomplete and require substantial manual reconstruction by human labelers before they can be meaningfully used.

+Second, when we do run our models on these nonlinear instances, we find that the errors are very concentrated: the solver typically encodes $\|y_k\|_2 \leq t_k^2 $ constraints with $t_k$ unrestricted, making the feasible region a nonconvex union of two cones.
+This is essentially modeling issue that we believe would be straightforward to fix if similar second-order training examples (with correctly encoded SOCs and linking equations) were available.
+However, **we do not find any comparable second-order problems of this type in our training data**.
+This means we cannot derive targeted, class-specific hints from the training corpus to address these errors, in contrast to the MILP classes where our method is designed to operate.

+The closest problem family we see in the available datasets is classical mean–variance portfolio optimization with a quadratic objective and linear constraints, e.g. whose description and structure are quite different from the synthetic second-order cone instances in the test set.
+In practice, hints or error patterns derived from such portfolio problems do not transfer to the benchmark’s second-order templates.

+Because we build upon publicly available datasets in which second-order problems are extremely scarce and not representative of the nonlinear test instances, we view a thorough treatment of these problems as out of scope for this work.
+That said, our framework is general: given a sufficiently rich set of similar nonlinear problems in the training data, we expect that the same error-analysis-and-hints pipeline could be applied to derive effective hints and substantially reduce these errors as well.

 \begin{descriptionbox}[Example of Non-Linear Problem] \ttfamily Minimize the objective function with cost coefficients -0.1919592146476727 for x[0], -1.473647303839492 for x[1], and 2.304735407761341 for x[2].
 The problem is subject to three strict equality constraints: (1) -1.635895473616174 x[0] - 0.3973211001807447 x[1] + 0.9471007364101932 x[2] must equal -1.151224267166901, labeled as linear\_eq[0]; (2) -0.5249535603075616 x[0] + 0.3668073807989349 x[1] - 0.7858336216136411 x[2] must equal 0.2111440590441619, labeled as linear\_eq[1]; and (3) -1.91474276776438 x[0] - 0.0172618223950067 x[1] - 0.4534063203075578 x[2] must equal -0.0637133383926026, labeled as linear\_eq[2].\\